rkotchamp/coldbooth/privacy-policy.md

 # Privacy Policy for BridgeMessage

-At Coldbooth, we respect your privacy and are committed to protecting the personal information you share with us.
+At BridgeMessage, we respect your privacy and are committed to protecting the personal information you share with us.
 This Privacy Policy explains how we collect, use, and share your data.

 ## 1. Information We Collect
 - **Personal Information**: We may collect personal details such as your name, email, and contact information when you sign up or integrate your account.